DuongVu39/Code_Challenge/README.md

 ### Folder Structure

-The hierarchy template will look like this:
+The hierarchy of this repository is described like below:

 ```
      .